-The Coastal Hiking Trail is 60 km of wild wilderness on Lake Superior north shore offer many opportunities for backpackers as there are a number of different hikes of varying distance and skill level.
+The Coastal Hiking Trail is 60 km of wild wilderness on Lake Superior north shore offers many opportunities for backpackers as there are a number of different hikes of varying distance and skill levels.
 The Coastal Paddling Route is a rewarding challenge for seasoned paddlers.

 Facilities and Services:

 - 67 campsites at the Hattie Cove Campground (electrical hook-ups)

 - comfort stations, free WiFi (mid-May to mid-September)

 - visitor services May – October (falls months operate on reduced services)

 - Coastal Hiking Trail, Coastal Paddling Route, hike to the White River Suspension bridge, boating, swimming, fishing, natural heritage programs, Aboriginal culture programs, geo-caching program

 - 1 Group of Seven interpretive sign